 1. What broadband products are currently available?

 New customers can select which product they'd like when signing up.
-Existing customers can switch to either package via the Product Change link in the Member Centre.[Top]
+Existing customers can switch to any package via the Product Change link in the Member Centre.[Top]

 2. Is there a contract?

-It's up to you.
-You can choose between a rolling monthly contract, or a fixed term contract with a lower monthly price.
+New customers, or customers changing from a no-contract product, can choose between a rolling monthly contract or a fixed term contract with a lower monthly price.

 All fibre optic broadband products come with an 18 month fixed term contract.

 3. How much are they?

 The price you'll pay depends on your broadband product, whether you've taken a phone package, where you live and the contract you choose.

 See our UK area cost guide for more information.[Top]

 4. What features are available?